Call 704-878-5300 to schedule your COVID-19 Vaccine Appointment:

 - COVID-19 Pfizer Vaccine EUA Fact Sheet for Recipients

-Use your smartphone to tell CDC about any side effects you experience after receiving the COVID-19 Vaccine.
+Use your smartphone to tell CDC about any side effects after getting the COVID-19 vaccine.
+You'll also get reminders if you need a second dose.